Military history of the Crusader states: Crusader forces

-The army of the First Crusade that arrived in Asia Minor in 1097 were a type of armed pilgrimage.
-A prior expedition, the People's Crusade, made up of peasants and low-ranking knights arrived in Asia Minor in August 1096, but were decisively defeated by Seljuk forces a month later in October.
+The army of the First Crusade that arrived in Asia Minor in 1097 was a type of armed pilgrimage.
+A prior expedition, the People's Crusade, made up of peasants and low-ranking knights arrived in Asia Minor in August 1096, but was decisively defeated by Seljuk forces in October.
 The later force called the Prince's Crusade, which succeeded in taking Jerusalem and started the Crusader states, was representative of European armies.
 Crusader armies contained heavy cavalry, infantry and ranged troops such as archers or crossbowmen.
 The original leadership was generally made up of high-ranking knights from modern-day France and Belgium.
 Later on, other Western European monarchs participated such as Frederick I, Holy Roman Emperor from the Holy Roman Empire and Richard I of England in the Third Crusade of 1189–1192.
 The long distance to the Middle East and the difficulty in crossing often hostile territory resulted in the Crusader forces being relatively outnumbered by the surrounding pre-existing nations.
 There were regular calls for reinforcements from the Crusader states attempting to alleviate this problem.
 Several calls resulted in new Crusades.